panoptes/POCS/README.md

 ### POCS Environment

-If you are running a PANOPTES unit then you will most likely want an  entire PANOPTES environment, which includes things like plate-solvers (to tell you what stars you are looking at) and other necessary tools for operation.
+If you are running a PANOPTES unit then you will most likely want an  entire PANOPTES environment, which includes the necessary tools for operation of a complete unit.

 There is a bash shell script that will install an entire working POCS system on your computer.
 Some folks even report that it works on a Mac.

-To install POCS via the script, open a terminal and enter (you will be prompted for your `sudo` password):
+To install POCS via the script, open a terminal and enter (you may be prompted for your `sudo` password):

 ```bash
 curl -fsSL https://install.projectpanoptes.org > install-pocs.sh